-Joint Base San Antonio-Lackland on 'active shooter lockdown'

-(CNN)Texas' Joint Base San Antonio-Lackland is on "active shooter lockdown," according to the base's Facebook page.
+Joint Base San Antonio-Lackland moves to all clear after lockdown for reports of gunshots near gate

+Lt.
+Col. Brian Loveless, commander of the 802nd Security Forces Squadron at the base, said the base has returned to normal operations.

+He said they have reports that two shots were fired off base but they are still investigating the incident and trying to determine whether shots were actually fired.
+They are investigating a couple of leads to see what happened, he said.

-"All base personnel implement LOCKDOWN procedures and immediately take cover," the base posted on Facebook and Twitter.
+Earlier, the base posted on Facebook and Twitter: "All base personnel implement LOCKDOWN procedures and immediately take cover."

 A second post said there were no immediate reports of injuries after the incident that took place outside one of the gates.